wxWidgets/wxWidgets/docs/doxygen/overviews/cmake.md

 Run `cmake --help` to see a list of available generators on your platform.
 These can than be specified using the -G command line option.
-On Windows it is recommended to use Visual Studio and on OS X Xcode is recommended.
+On Windows it is recommended to use Visual Studio and on macOS Xcode is recommended.
 Various build options can be specified using -D see [available options](#cmake_options).